JulianSobott/networking/docs/external/Project_structures.rst

 *Client.py*: The client is started here and client-side functions are defined here.

 *Interface.py*: Most of the networking important setup stuff is here.
-For example the necessary :any:`Functions`, that define which functions are available at the client and the server.
+For example the necessary :doc:`Functions`, that define which functions are available at the client and the server.

 *Server.py*: The server is started here and server-side functions are defined here.